KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Traps became active after a meeting and don't affect Hypnotist or other impostors.
 - Stepping on a trap triggers a sound and a custom message will tell the player that he's hypnotized.
-- While Hypnotized, player's movement controls will be inverted and stepping into other traps won't make any effect.
+- While Hypnotized, player's camera turns upside down.
-- Hypnotized effect disables medscan, vents, Airship's platform and ladders

 -----------------------